Helium6CRES/he6-cres-spec-sims/README.md

 		* Then work on cleaning things up and docstrings.
 		* Head up.
 This is worth doing and worth doing well.
 You're doing great.
 But need to stay with it.
 	* **START HERE!
 After lunch**:
-		* Change naming conventions so they make more sense.

 		* Get rid of the other stuff besides tracks.
 It's simpler like this.
 Make the experiment dir behave this way as well.
 		* See if things break when you crank up the number of simulations/ number of betas simulated.
 		* Put demo .ipynb in the repo.
 Make one for a local experiment and a rocks experiment.
-		* Keep going with the readme for the local experiment
+		* Keep going with the readme for the local experiment.
+		* Should I put scatter in the experiment data class?
+Because rn I need a different version of that for the local stuff.
+Yes need to make this work better.
+Or maybe honestly don't bother because the local experiments are less important?

 ## Done List:
+* Change naming conventions so they make more sense.

 * Get field